bigyan-sapkota/typothunder/README.md

 # typothunder

-typothunder is a an Realtime Multiplayer Typeracing Platform.
+typothunder is a Realtime Multiplayer Typeracing Platform.

 ## Live Demo